 Being compatible with existing gateways, transcoders, conditional access systems, streaming servers, and set-top boxes, RelayCaster™ a ppliances can be seamlessly integrated into your existing infrastructure: Input and output streams of RelayCaster™ support standard compliant protocols.

-RelayCaster™ is available as a 19-inch rack-mountable server appliance, or as a software-only version for easy installation on existing servers hosted in data centers.
+RelayCaster™ is available as a 19-inch rack-mountable server appliance, as palm-size embedded device, or as a software-only version for easy installation on existing servers hosted in data centers or in the cloud.

 |RelayCaster 200||Hardware and Software||1U server|